Mercedes-Benz has just launched its new E-Class, with deliveries here in the United States due to commence in late summer.

-We’ve been spying prototypes for more than a year but now we have our first look at a long-wheelbase variant thought to be grouped under the newly established Mercedes-Maybach sub-brand.
+So far, however, we've only seen the regular sedan.
+There are several other bodystyles still in development.
+One of these is long-wheelbase variant thought to be grouped under the newly-established Mercedes-Maybach sub-brand.
 Mercedes-Maybach has been tasked with building ultra-luxurious versions of regular Mercedes models, and so far we’ve seen a Mercedes-Maybach S-Class and a Mercedes-Maybach S-Class Pullman.

-Next in line is likely to be a Mercedes-Maybach E-Class, as hinted at previously by the automaker’s local chief Steve Cannon.
+Next in line is likely to be a Mercedes-Maybach E-Class, as hinted at by Mercedes’ former U.S. chief Steve Cannon.

 Mercedes has offered stretched E-Class sedans in the past, the most recent being the E-Class L offered exclusively in China.
 However, these have simply been fitted with stretched rear doors and interiors virtually identical to those of the regular E-Class models.